docQodly/docs/docs/customComponent/overview.md

 The integration of Custom Components into Qodly Studio offers a range of advantages:

-- **Extensibility**: Tailor webforms precisely to meet specific project requirements, providing a flexible and customizable solution.
+- **Extensibility**: Tailor Pages precisely to meet specific project requirements, providing a flexible and customizable solution.

 - **Reusability**: Share Custom Components seamlessly across diverse projects or within the Qodly community.
 This fosters collective enhancement and collaboration among developers.